astrid-net/fbspammer/README.md

 It's really easy to use.
 Just download the folder and start it.
 (I developed the Bot with Python3.X.
 I don't know if it works with other versions.)

-It will appoer the Window with all commands you need to start your Spam-Campaign.
+It will appear the Window with all commands you need to start your Spam-Campaign.

 If you want to see how it works please <a href='https://youtu.be/SpYH8EGAq3k'>check this Video-Tutorial</a>